When was Clara born? When did she die?

 Clara Barton was born on Christmas day 1821.
 She died at her home in Glen Echo, Maryland, on April 12, 1912.

-What was her favorite color?
+What were her favorite colors?

-Clara loved the color red.
+Clara loved the colors red and green.

 Did Clara ever marry?
 Did she have children?